-It was 7 at night, and the racket was loud enough to fill Niles Manor.
-Even from where he sat, Ash could hear the grinding of electric guitars clear as a bell.
-The wild drums pounded both in the walls and in his skull, sounding to him like a young child banging on the bottom of a frying pan.
+It was 11 at night, and the racket was loud enough to fill the block surrounding Niles Manor.
+Even with his TV set to max, Ash could hear the thundering guitars clear as a bell.
+The wild grinding pounded both in the walls and in his skull, sounding to him less like music and more like a five-year-old had found his teenage brother’s guitar set.
 It was a shrill, droning pain, a testament to the concept of noise pollution.

 Or he would have, had there not been a knock at the door.
 He tossed the book aside and went to answer, pausing briefly to peer through the peephole.
 It was Roderigo, standing inches from the door in an old seersucker shirt and a pair of ratty blue jeans–not his typical attire.
 He forced a smile and opened the door.
 “Hey Rod,” he said, “What’s up?”

 “Just wanted to see how you were doing,” Roderigo said.

 “Come in,” Ash said.
 As Roderigo stepped inside, wiping his feet on the doormat, Ash’s smile gave way to a frown.
 “You look pale,” he said, offering Roderigo a seat.
 “Are you sick?”

 “I might be a little anemic,” Roderigo said.
 “Medication issues.
 It’ll blow over.”
 He sat down on the couch.
 “Seems quiet,” he said as he leaned back in his seat.

 Ash smiled.
 “Well, you just missed the concert,” he said.
 “Twitch was reminding us why her favorite metalcore band doesn’t get much play on radio.”